pomm-project/Foundation/README.md

 printf("Names are: %s.\n", join(', ', $iterator->slice('name')));
 ```

-It is possible to use your own Query class as soon as it implements `QueryInterface`:
+It is possible to use your own Query class as long as it implements `QueryInterface`:

 ```php
 $result = $pomm['my_db']